jvfd3/UENF-timetabling/README.md

 ## Acknowledgments

-The original structure of an web app with fasAPI was inspired by
+The original structure of an web app with fasAPI was inspired by [Patrick Loeber's][LinkYouTube].

-[Patrick Loeber's][LinkYouTube]

 [LinkYouTube]: https://youtu.be/3vfum74ggHE